 Tricking, shaming, and scaring potentially pregnant women is unjust.
 Floridians deserve timely access and a full range of care options, not medically inaccurate information pushed on them by anti-abortion pregnancy centers.

 Extremists in the Florida Legislature have repeatedly attacked women’s health care, in particular targeting access to safe and legal abortion.
 One avenue of attack has been legitimizing anti-abortion pregnancy centers through legislation.
 In 2018, then Gov. Rick Scott signed a law requiring Florida taxpayers to permanently fund anti-abortion pregnancy centers.
 Despite the proven public health need for women to be able to access the full range of timely and affordable reproductive health care services, our State government is funding anti-abortion pregnancy centers that do the exact opposite.
+Find out more in our 2021 exposé that uncovers a proliferation of false and deceptive medical information, inflated reimbursement rates, and wasteful spending.

 We’re fighting back.